 To assess the impact of data quantity on parameter estimates, five scenarios with varying data quantities were simulated: (D1) one annual recreational harvest data point and two CPUE data points; (D2) two annual recreational harvest data points and four CPUE data points; (D3) three annual recreational harvest data points and six CPUE data points; (D4) four annual recreational harvest data points and eight CPUE data points; (D5) five annual recreational harvest data points and ten CPUE data points.
-The CPUE data quantity was set to twice that of the annual recreational harvest data in each scenario, reflecting the higher availability of CPUE data compared to annual recreational harvest data in reality.
+The CPUE data quantity was set to twice that of the annual recreational harvest data in each scenario, reflecting the higher availability of CPUE data compared to annual recreational harvest data in our compiled dataset.
 The years when CPUE or harvest data were available during the 30-year fishing history were randomly selected for each scenario.
 Observation error was incorporated into the simulated data collection process and was assumed to follow a normal distribution with mean 0.
 The standard deviations of observation errors for CPUE data from the fishery-independent biological survey and recreational harvest data from the creel survey were set at 0.2.

 The combination of three fishing scenarios and five data quantity scenarios results in a total of 15 scenarios.
-The operating model settings are summarized in Tab.SI.2.1.
+The operating model settings are summarized in Table SX.

-SI 2.1.2 Estimating warming impact
+2.1.2.
+Estimating warming impact

 The generated data from the operating model were used to fit the temperature-dependent surplus production model and estimate the warming effect parameter.
 The model settings, execution, and convergence check were consistent with those used to fit real data, as described in the methods section of the main paper text.
 This process was repeated 50 times for each scenario.

-SI 2.1.3 Comparing estimates of warming impact with pre-set “true” values
+2.1.3.
+Comparing estimates of warming impact with pre-set “true” values

 The accuracy and precision of the estimates of warming impact can be measured by absolute relative error (ARE).
-Larger ARE indicates that the corresponding estimate is more biased.
+Larger ARE indicates greater bias in the corresponding estimate.
 ARE was calculated as follows:

 ARE = θest-θtrueθtrue (1)

-where θ_est and θ_true denote the parameter estimates and true values of warming impact.
+where θest and θtrue denote the parameter estimates and true values of warming impact.

 To determine the effect of fishing histories and data quantities on the warming impact parameter estimate, a General Linear Model (GLM) was employed.
 The GLM quantified the relative contributions of the different scenarios to the ARE of the estimates, with ARE serving as the dependent variable.
 The five data quantity scenarios and three fishing pattern scenarios were treated as independent categorical variables.
 The coefficients assigned to these scenarios indicate the level of bias in the estimate caused by each scenario.
 The scenarios resulting in the least biased parameter estimates (F3 and D5) were used as the reference factors for the categorical variables.

-SI.2.2 Simulation results:
+2.2.
+Simulation results

-The comparison of the parameter estimates and the actual values of the warming impact can be seen in Fig. S2.
+The comparison of the parameter estimates and the actual values of the warming impact can be seen in Figure S2.
 As expected, increased accuracy was observed as more data was used to fit the model.
-In terms of the impact of fishing history, the most accurate estimates were observed in the scenario F3 (high contract in fishing effort), which was the most informative fishing pattern.
-However, the model systematically underestimated the magnitude of warming impact in scenario F2 (low effort, low contrast), regardless of whether the actual impact was positive or negative.
+In terms of the impact of fishing history, the most accurate estimates were observed in scenario F3 (high contract in fishing effort), which provides the most informative fishing pattern.
+The model systematically underestimated the magnitude of warming impact in scenario F2 (low effort, low contrast), regardless of whether the actual impact was positive or negative.

-According to the results from GLM analysis, D1 (1 harvest, 2 CPUE) and F2 (low effort, low contrast) scenario caused significant biased estimates compared with other scenarios (Tab.S1).
+According to the results from GLM analysis, D1 (1 harvest, 2 CPUE) and F2 (low effort, low contrast) scenario caused significantly biased estimates compared with other scenarios (Table S1).

-SI.2.3 Conclusions:
+2.3.
+Conclusions